nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

 2. Each function is now a method due to having a receiver `func (t *T)`.
 3. References to `Ctx`, `Conf`, and `DB` are changed to `t.Ctx`, `t.Conf`, and `t.DB` in order to use the struct fields rather than globals.

-One of the first things you should do when writing a new program is declare your `type T struct` -- usually before `func main()` -- and as your program needs more *state* or *dependencies* declare them as fields in your container.
-A side effect of this is nearly *all* of the functions in your `package` *should* be methods on this container or one of the other types in the package.
+One of the first things you should do when writing a new program is declare your `type T struct` -- usually before `func main()` -- and as your program needs more *state* or *dependencies* add them as fields in your container.
+In general most of the functions in your package should probably be methods on some type of container.
+If you're writing a package with many "free floating" functions then you *may* be making a design mistake unless your package is a library similar to `package strings` or `package math`.

 ## Pick a Good Name
 `T` isn't a very good name for a container -- I've just been using it as a placeholder for now.
 However you *should* pick a good name that semantically describes the contained data.
-Since this container is in `package main` and `main` always represents a program a better name would be any of the following `Program`, `Application`, `App`, etc.  I like short names where appropriate so let's refactor as `App`:
+Since this container is in `package main` and `main` always represents a compiled binary a better name would be any of the following: `Program`, `Application`, `App`, etc.  I like short names where appropriate so let's refactor as `App`:

 ```go
 type App struct {